Chod rig

 The chod rig is widely used and developed by large fishing manufacturers.
 Industry headliners such as Jim Shelley and Terry Hearn use the chod rig to great effect.
 Known carp such as Benson and Heather the Leather have been captured by the chod rig.

 The two key features of the chod combine to make it very difficult for a carp to avoid the hook or physically dislodge it after being snared.
-The hookholds that the chod delivers are generally very strong and secure, causing less damage to the fish's mouth.
+The hook holds that the chod delivers are generally very strong and secure, causing less damage to the fish's mouth.
 Not only do very few fish fall off with this set-up, but they suffer minimal damage.